vincentma2/unifi/draw-io/Compacted/README.md

-These have had their labels removed
+These have had their labels removed.
 As such, models that are visually identical have been combined.